-Of the reported 492 Caribbeans aboard Empire Windrush, more than half were from Jamaica with the rest mostly from Trinidad and Bermuda.
-Optimistic Caribbean migrants were met with unwarranted hostility and harassment from English men and women.
-White homeowners with “room to rent” signs in windows often refused blacks, the Irish, and people with dogs.
-Likewise, few nightclubs were available to black folk.
-As a result, the blues dance, or shebeens, were usually held in the basements of their homes, or “captured houses”/derelict houses.
-Despite all of this, the descendants of the Windrush Generation would go on to build legacies that would change this country forever.
+They initially came to help rebuild the country after World War II, but optimistic migrants were met with unwarranted hostility and harassment from English people.
+White homeowners with “room to rent” signs in their windows would often refuse blacks, the Irish, and people with dogs.
+Likewise, few nightclubs were available to black people.
+As a result, the blues dance (or shebeens) were usually held in the basements of their homes, or “captured houses”/derelict spaces.
+Despite all of this, descendants of the Windrush Gen would go on to build legacies that would change this country forever.

 Music played a pivotal role in reuniting the community on new shores.
-50 years ago, Desmond Dekker’s “Israelites” became the first reggae song to enter the UK singles chart, at No. 9, and in the summer of ‘78, Althea & Donna’s “Uptown Top Ranking” was the first deejay song to reach number one.
-The deejay style, popularised by U-Roy and his chanting over riddims, had now crossed over.
+50 years ago, Desmond Dekker’s “Israelites” became the first reggae song to enter the UK singles chart at No. 9, and in the summer of ‘78, Althea & Donna’s “Uptown Top Ranking” was the first deejay song to hit No. 1.
+The deejay style—popularised by U-Roy and his chanting over riddims—had now crossed over.
 Other early adopters, such as Tapper Zukie and Dennis Alcapone (Stefflon Don’s uncle), soon relocated to the UK.

 The only good system, is a sound system.

-Saxon Sound are arguably the most innovative British sound system.
-The sound, from Lewisham, boasted global chart-topping singer Maxi Priest, and culture-shifting deejays Smiley Culture, Peter King, Tippa Irie and Papa Levi.
-And together, Saxon drew the blueprint for British mic controllers.
+Saxon Sound are arguably the most innovative British soundsystem.
+The Lewisham-based sound boasted global chart-topping singer Maxi Priest and culture-shifting deejays Smiley Culture, Peter King, Tippa Irie and Papa Levi.
+And together, Saxon drew the blueprint for British mic-controllers.
 “We wanted to have our own identity,” Tippa Irie tells Complex.
 Peter King introduced the “fast-chat” style, while the first UK deejay to top the Jamaican charts was Papa Levi with “Mi God, Mi King”.
 “We made Jamaica start to follow what we were doing,” adds Irie on the impact of cassette tape recordings of Saxon’s dances.

-Tippa went from sneaking into his father’s basement blues parties, to picking up the mic, inspired by Jamaican icons Brigadier Jerry and Josey Wales (rapper J Spades’ dad).
-Prior to being scouted by Saxon’s owners, Musclehead and Dennis Row, the son of a green grocer raised in a pre-gentrified Brixton in the 1980s almost became a plasterer.
+Tippa Irie went from sneaking into his father’s blues parties to picking up the mic, inspired by Jamaican icons Brigadier Jerry and Josey Wales (rapper J Spades’ dad).
+Prior to being scouted by Saxon’s owners, Musclehead and Dennis Row, Tippa—the son of a greengrocer raised in a pre-gentrified Brixton in the ‘80s—almost became a plasterer.
 Eventually, his path would lead him to perform on the famous Reggae Sunsplash stage.
-(Tippa, who featured on Black Eyed Peas’ dancehall-touched global hit, “Hey Mama”, still tours the world).
-Saxon MCs were also the first to share their British experiences in cockney and Jamaican patois.
+Saxon deejays were also the first to share their British experiences in cockney and Jamaican patois.
 “When you’re at home with your parents, you speak patois.
 But when you’re on the road with Tom, and Tom comes from Stratford or East Ham, you speak like Tom,” Irie explains.
-The late Smiley Culture was first to perform it in a dance, most notably on “Cockney Translation”, and most successfully on his Top 20 hit “Police Officer” (Tippa himself used it on “Complain Neighbour”).
+The late Smiley Culture was first to perform it in a dance, most notably on “Cockney Translation” and most successfully on his Top 20 hit, “Police Officer” (Tippa himself used it on “Complain Neighbour”).

-From UK hip-hop pioneers Rodney P and Roots Manuva to jungle/drum & bass MC Skibadee (and many others in between) cite Saxon Sound as inspirations.
-But before acts like Apache Indian, Pato Banton and Bitty McLean scored Top 10 singles in the ‘90s, they learnt their trade on soundsystems outside of the big city, like Birmingham’s Wassifa and Quaker City.
-At the peak of the competitive 1980s, Clapham-based Sir Coxsone Outernational Sound played host to top-ranking deejays Super Cat and Nicodemus.
-World record-holder Daddy Freddy, Reggae Reggae Sauce’s Levi Roots and producer/shop owner Blacker Dread worked on the sound too—the latter of whom produced Jah Screechy’s “Walk & Skank”, which was famously sampled for SL2’s hardcore classic “On A Ragga Tip”.
-The track peaked at No. 2 in ‘92 via XL Recordings.
+Everyone from UK hip-hop pioneers Rodney P and Roots Manuva to jungle/drum & bass MC Skibadee—and many others in between—cite Saxon Sound as inspirations.
+But before acts like Apache Indian, Pato Banton and Bitty McLean scored Top 10 singles in the ‘90s, they learnt their trade on soundsystems outside of the big city, like Birmingham’s Quaker City and Wassifa.
+At the peak of the competitive ‘80s, Clapham-based Sir Coxsone Outernational Sound played host to top-ranking deejays Super Cat and Nicodemus.
+World Record holder Daddy Freddy, Reggae Reggae Sauce’s Levi Roots and producer/shop owner Blacker Dread worked on the sound too, the latter going on to produce Jah Screechy’s “Walk & Skank”, which was famously sampled for SL2’s hardcore classic “On A Ragga Tip” (which peaked at No. 2 in ‘92 on XL Recordings).

-Veteran junglist General Levy, born and raised in northwest London to Trinidadian parents, spent much of his youth raving to Jah Shaka, Sir Coxsone, Saxon and Unity Sound.
+Veteran junglist General Levy, born and raised in North-West London to Trinidadian parents, spent much of his youth raving to the likes of Jah Shaka, Sir Coxsone, Saxon and Unity Sound.
 Those formative years observing greats before him helped when honing his skills.
-The key to winning sound clashes were simple: good MCing and money-can’t-buy dubplates.
-“Incredible”, possibly the biggest jungle tune ever, came to be as a result of his sound-boy roots.
-“I did ‘Incredible’ as a dubplate,” admits General Levy of the formidable jungle anthem.
-In short, it wasn’t made for general release.
-“I went into the scene as an established reggae artist who had won reggae awards; when I looked at jungle, I was just giving a strength to the scene—not knowing it was gonna overwhelm the whole of my reggae career.”
+“Incredible”, one of the biggest jungle tracks of all time, came to fruition as a result of Levy’s sound-boy roots.
+“I did ‘Incredible’ as a dubplate,” The General admits (in short, it wasn’t made for wider release).
+“I went into the scene as an established reggae artist who had won reggae awards; when I looked at jungle, I was just giving a strength to the scene.
+I had no idea is was going to overwhelm the whole of my reggae career.”

-It didn’t come without naysayers, though: some reggae fans found it too weird and electronic, while some dance music fans didn’t appreciate MCs.
+However, it didn’t come without naysayers.
+Some reggae fans found it too weird and electronic, while most dance music fans didn’t appreciate emcees.
 “People aren’t used to change,” says The General.
 “They’re used to what they wanna hear, so when they hear something different they’re disappointed.”
-Jungle made a little splash back in Jamaica with Dave Kelly’s “Backyard Riddim”, but nothing more than that.
+Jungle made a little bit of splash back in Jamaica with Dave Kelly’s “Backyard Riddim”, but nothing more than that.